History Lessons

 Beyond the uniform exteriors of public housing buildings, there are apartment units with unique, enthralling, and carefully curated interiors.

 When American sitcom Good Times came out in 1974, it was the first time public housing residents saw themselves on mainstream television.
-We worked with Maurice Edwards, Cabrini-Green Homes Community Development Corporation President, to ask current Cabrini-Green residents to tell us their favorite episodes, clips of which are on view in our Lower Level gallery.
+Watch clips selected by current and former Cabrini- Green residents.

 Conceptualized by artist Marisa Morán Jahn and architect Rafi Segal, the mobile art installation HOOPcycle offers a reimagined sports experience that challenges norms and unites communities through play.